Sacred Valley of the Incas

-Following several false starts, the project is now underway.
-The chosen location: an area of land in the plain outside Chinchero, an Andean market town of 10,000 that sustains an indigenous culture, amid fifteenth-century Inca ruins, including Inca ruler Topa Inca Yupanqui's personal royal estate, and a sixteenth century colonial church.
-One part of the lands for the airport was bought from Chinchero’s three peasants’ communities (Yanacona, Ayllopongo and Rachchi Ayllo) by the regional government between 2012 and 2013 and transferred in 2013 to the Peruvian Ministry of Transportation and Communications.
-The revival of the project has fueled land speculation and the unregulated growth of hotels, businesses, and infrastructure.
-Before the first shovel hit the ground, the project had done much to disrupt the communal ownership of land that prevailed in the Andes for centuries.
+While the material benefits of a new airport have been touted, there has been little attempt to account for its social costs and impact on the landscape.
+The airport would be located in the plain outside Chinchero, an Andean market town of 10,000 that sustains an indigenous culture amid ancient Inca structures, including Inca ruler Topa Inca Yupanqui's personal royal estate and a sixteenth-century colonial church.
+A portion of the land was bought from Chinchero’s three peasants’ communities (Yanacona, Ayllopongo, and Rachchi Ayllo) by the regional government and transferred in 2013 to the Peruvian Ministry of Transportation and Communications.
+The revival of the project has fueled land speculation and the unregulated growth of hotels, businesses, and infrastructure, disrupting the communal ownership of land that prevailed in the Andes for centuries.

 Archaeologists, historians, anthropologists, and other experts have raised the alarm about the physical impact of the airport on the material remains of Inca culture on the Chinchero plateau and on other nearby sites, such as Ollantaytambo, Moray, and Maras.
 An online petition calling for a radical rethinking of the project has collected more than 100,000 signatures.
 In 2019, UNESCO requested a heritage impact assessment from the Peruvian Government to evaluate the possible impacts to three World Heritage Sites in Cusco: Machu Picchu; the Inca road system, or Qhapaq Ñan; and the Historic Center of Cusco.
 Although the Heritage Assessment Plan has not been handed over, works are underway.